 Obviously, the nature and quantum of the damages that could effectively be awarded to a given group will depend on several factors, including the remedies sought in the initial writ of summons and the decision as to the defendant’s liability handed down by the court on the merits at the end of the first stage.

 Punitive damages do not exist under French law.

 Since the creation of group actions in France in 2014, only a few group actions have been filed.
-To date, only one judgment retaining the liability of the defendant has been rendered very recently but is not definitive as appeals have been lodged, and only three group actions have resulted in compensation for the claimants by way of settlements.
+Furthermore, just one recent judgment has found the defendant liable, and even that decision is not yet definitive as appeals are pending.
+According to the registry of the Observatoire des Actions de Groupe, only two group actions have resulted in compensation for the claimants by way of settlements.

 With regard to mechanisms for settling class actions, arbitration, although not expressly prohibited, must be considered unavailable.